How to Buy

 A tariff is a tax or duty imposed by a government on goods imported from another country.

-Who Pays the Tariff
+Who Pays the Tariff :

-Work with the University of Washington’s Customs Broker on Imports
+Work with the University of Washington’s Customs Broker on Imports:

-To avoid delays, fees or COD charges, work with UW’s Customs Broker:
+To avoid delays, fees, or COD charges, work with UW’s Customs Broker:

-When you import goods, contact UW’s customs broker, Expeditors Inc., once the purchase order is issued.
-The broker will act as an intermediary between UW, the international vendor, and customs authorities to ensure compliance with regulations and a smooth transition into the United States.
+When placing an order with a foreign supplier, contact UW’s customs broker, Expeditors Inc. once the purchase order is issued.
+Expeditors will act as an intermediary between UW, the supplier, and customs authorities to ensure compliance with regulations and a smooth transition into the United States.
 Expeditors also provides quotes for transporting goods.

-You can apply for a duty exemption on scientific instruments or equipment if there is no similar product made in the United States.
+Scientific Equipment Qualifying for Duty Exemption: You can apply for a duty exemption on scientific instruments or equipment if there is no similar product made in the United States.
+The process can be complicated and time-consuming, Expeditors may be able to assist.

 PROCUREMENT QUICK GUIDE: We hope you find the information in this guide useful as you plan your procurement activities.
 The guide consolidates information about sourcing, sole source procurement, unauthorized purchases, contracts and much more.